DakotaLMartinez/oo_ruby/README.md

 ## Key Concepts

 ### Class
-built in classes:
+examples of built in classes:
-Boolean
+- Boolean
-Integer
+- Integer
-Array
+- Array
-String
+- String
-Hash
+- Hash

 If we want to find information about any of these types of objects, we can look at the ruby docs for the appropriate class.